 In-class participation will be encouraged at all sessions.
 Class participation will therefore be graded according to the students' previous work and reflections about the provided material.
-Active participation means not only attendance (being there ≠ participation) but discussion with relevant basis, asking and answering questions in class, engaging in class discussions and conversations with classmates, questioning information presented and discussed.
+Active participation means not only attendance (being there $\neq$ participation) but reading assigned materials before class, providing ideas with relevant basis (properly supported), asking and answering questions in class, engaging in class discussions and conversations with classmates (embracing active listening), as well as questioning information presented and discussed.
 Students are also expected to actively participate in in-class exercises and to do homework.
-Participation points will be assigned based on the following criteria: (1) frequency of participation in class, (2) quality of comments, and (3) active listening skills.
+See rubric.

-Online training (20%)
+Journal (15%)